AlexSperka/ESI_Prod_2020_Lambda/README.md

 This project deals with the digitalisation and automation of a fictitious medium-sized production company and has the goal to improve processes and transparency for the customer (company).

 This repository is meant for a clean versioning and development of several lambda functions.
+The repository is not meant for the direct deployment of your lambda functions, you have to install dependencies first and setup your lambda functions, please see instructions below.

 ## Getting Started